G4Lactus/Submarines/README.md

 # Submarines
-For educational purpose with submodules
+For educational purpose with submodules.
+This is the best README in the world.